95880-A3-SP18/web-analytics-team-0-dr-k-only/docs/Project Deliverable 1-Proposal.md

 - Who are your customers?
   - Individuals who are seeking better job opportunities.
-  - Recruiters and employers who are looking to hire employees.
+  - Recruiters and employers who are looking to hire employees with a specific skill set.

 - What are their needs?
   - For jobseekers: